 If you’re looking to maintain your healthier eating habits over the holidays, or perhaps you’d like to stay as Whole30 compliant as you can, this is a recipe that can sub in for the traditional bread stuffing we all probably grew up eating.
 I LOVE stuffing.
 It took up 1/2 my plate in years past before I had to stop eating bread.

-This dish here happens to also just make a yummy one-pan meal.
+This dish also happens to make a yummy one-pan meal at any time of year.
 I’m serving it as a side dish for Thanksgiving and can’t wait to have it as leftovers too.

 Note: I am also working on a stuffing made with grain free / paleo bread – it will even more closely replicate traditional stuffing, however it is not Whole30 compliant (nor am I really one to eat lots of grain-free bread, but heck it’s the holidays so if you want to try it, stay tuned!)